 Biography

-I am a PhD candidate at the Institute for Computational and Mathematical Engineering at Stanford University, co-advised by Surya Ganguli and Daniel Yamins.
+I am a PhD candidate at the Institute for Computational and Mathematical Engineering at Stanford University, advised by Surya Ganguli.
 I am an Open Philanthropy AI Fellow and previously a Stanford Data Science Scholar.
 I completed my B.S. in Applied Math from Brown University in 2017.

 Research